ibm-cloud-docs/dns-svcs/faq.md

 If the VPC is deleted, the corresponding permitted network will also be deleted from the DNS zones of your instance.

+## Why can I still resolve my resource records after I deleted its associated zone or permitted network?
+{: faq}

+To maintain a level of performance while resolving DNS queries, DNS Services resolvers cache data related to permitted networks for a period of time.
+Changes made to a permitted network might not have propagated until the previously cached data expires.
+See [Known limitations](/docs/dns-svcs?topic=dns-svcs-known-limitations) for more details.

 ## What do the different zone states mean?
 {: faq}